parlance-zz/g-diffuser-bot/README.md

   The select command can be used to turn your last command's output image into your next input image, please see !select above.

-Examples:

-  To see examples of valid commands use !examples

-!examples:

 Example commands:

 !t2i an astronaut riding a horse on the moon